apache/camel-website/content/blog/2020/06/camel34-whatsnew/index.md

 #### Other Changes

+A new maven plugin called `camel-component-maven-plugin` has been added which intents to help third party component developers to generate all required metadata and configurations Java files.
+For more info on how to use it in your project, please take a look at the [Camel Component Plugin documentation](/manual/latest/camel-component-maven-plugin.html).

 You can now configure Camel's thread pool (profiles) and Saga/LRA the same way for standalone, Camel K, Camel Quarkus, and Spring Boot.